intellifi-nl/webapi-doc/security.md

 Users and keys can be viewed and manipulated using the REST API (`/api/users` and `/api/keys` endpoints).
 Note that this requires being logged in as a user with administrator privileges; just providing an API key is not sufficient to access these resources.

 Customers who manage their own Brain and have SSH server access can also utilize a wizard-style command line tool for managing users, keys and low-level security settings (including the possibility to disable API authentication).
 This tool can be started by logging into SSH and executing the command `accesstool`.

+## Permissions
+API keys have equivalent permissions.
+Every API key can perform any action on any resource, except for the protected resources `users` and `keys`.

+User accounts are also mostly equivalent, except for the following properties:
+* Administrator &mdash; if a user is administrator, they can manage users and API keys
+* Locked &mdash; if a user is locked, they cannot edit their own user details (e.g. demo/guest user)

 ## Default credentials
 Every new Brain installation automatically creates one user with administrator privileges and one API key.
 The user credentials are supplied by Intellifi after purchasing a Brain license.
 The API key can then be viewed by logging in and navigating to `/api/keys`.